unl-pal/argv-transformer/README.md

  * dataset.csv - First 5,000 entries (each entry is a GitHub project url with metadata) from RepoReaper dataset.
  * filtered-dataset.csv - 250 Java projects with min and max loc of 100 and 10,000
  * config.properties - Properties for running the full framework (i.e. downloading, filtering, transforming).

+## RUNNING

+The paths for rt.jar and jfxrt.jar need to be added to Soot's classpath in jpf.ProgramUnderTest.java.
+(Soot is used for loop detection in class file).

+The path for jpf-symbc/build needs to be added to classpath in compile() method.

+For SPF, the environment variable LD_LIBRARY_PATH needs to be set (in Eclipse, Run configurations -> Environment).

+LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/MariaPaquin/pathfinder/jpf-symbc/lib/64bit:/home/MariaPaquin/pathfinder/jpf-symbc/lib